-The most important thing to consider is that your Erasmus Plan should be coherent and appropriate for your consortium.
-The application must be an original proposal, written by your organisation and specifically for your mobility consortium.
-When answering questions and defining objectives, you should be as concrete as possible and you should refer to your other answers, in particular those in the 'Background' section where you have described the needs and challenges you want to tackle in the organisations that will take part in your consortium.
+The most important thing to consider is that your Erasmus Plan should be coherent and appropriate for your organisation, its experience and its ambition.
+The application must be an original proposal, written by your organisation and specifically for your organisation.
+When answering questions and defining objectives, you should be as concrete as possible and you should refer to your other answers, in particular those in the 'Background' section where you have described the needs and challenges you want to tackle in your organisation.
 If you have attached any strategic documents to your application, you should also refer to them in your answers.
 Do not hesitate to repeat an important piece of information if you think it will help the assessors understand your plans and objectives.

-Your Erasmus accreditation application should be a result of joint work in your organisation, and with organisations that you plan to involve in the consortium.
+Your Erasmus accreditation application should be a result of joint work in your organisation.
 Your answers should be a result of a discussion with relevant colleagues and managers.
-If you find the application too difficult, you can consider reducing the number of objectives, participants or participating organisations that you are proposing.
+If you find the application too difficult, you can consider reducing the number of objectives and participants that you are proposing.
 Erasmus accreditation is designed to allow organisations to learn and develop over time.
-Taking a gradual approach to your participation in the Programme will not reduce your chances of being successful
+Taking a gradual approach to your participation in the Programme will not reduce your chances of being successful.